 Update March 2022: Starting March 1, 2022, you only need to present a vaccine card to enter the country without quarantine or random testing.
 Unvaccinated travelers must show a negative test result and quarantine for five days upon arrival and test again at the end of those five days.
 These rules are expected to be reduced even further on April 30, 2022.
 However, travelers returning to the US must still present a negative Covid-19 test result.

-Update Dec 2nd: Regardless of vaccination status and nationality, the new testing window requirement to return to the USA is one day before departure, which means that you need to get tested the day prior to your departure. i.e. if you leave in the evening on Tuesday, you can get tested as early as Monday morning.
+Update Dec 6, 2021: Regardless of vaccination status and nationality, the new testing window requirement to return to the USA is one day before departure, which means that you need to get tested the day prior to your departure.
+For example, if you leave in the evening on Tuesday, you can get tested as early as Monday morning.

 As of publishing this article, July 8th, 2021, all passengers need a PCR or Antigen test to return to the United States.
-This is currently mandatory even if you are vaccinated or not.
-The good news is that an Antigen test offers rapid results, 20 mins or less, and costs anywhere from free to 100€ depending on where you go in Italy.
+This is mandatory whether you are vaccinated or not.
+The good news is that an antigen test offers rapid results in 20 minutes or less, and costs anywhere from free to €100 depending on where you go in Italy.

 Do I have to schedule my test in advance?

 Quick Answer: Yes, it’s better to plan this due to the time requirements.